openreview/pdf-ref-resolver/readme.md

 ```
 > pdf-ref-resolver extract-references --pdf ./path/to/input.pdf --config ~/my-config.json --to-file
 ```

-# TODO
-- Search openreview using alternate rest api (in addition to current api)

 ## Annotated Sample Output
 Summary header block, with number of Grobid extracted references, and counts of those with